Feeld/junior-infra-task/report.md

 ### Disadvantages:

-* Rely on third party applications to monitor a Kubernetes cluster.
+* Rely on third party plugins to monitor a Kubernetes cluster.

 ## Zabbix